-Oral proceedings at the EPO are a face-to-face meeting to try to resolve outstanding difficulties.
-They can be before the examining division during the prosecution stage of a patent application; before the opposition division during an opposition; or an appeal from either the examining or opposition divisions.
+Oral proceedings at the European Patent Office (EPO) are a meeting between EPO officials (e.g., examiners, the opposition division, or the board of appeal) and representatives of an applicant, proprietor or opponent, to try to resolve outstanding difficulties.
+The proceedings can be before the examining division during the prosecution stage of a patent application, before the opposition division during an opposition, or a board of appeal.

-There is usually a three-man panel, with the chairman of the panel having absolute control over the proceedings.
+For examination proceedings, there is a three-person panel, with the chairperson of the panel having absolute control over the proceedings.